 Exocrine function of the pancreas

-ad to the duodenum via the pancreatic duct.
-This secretion consists of bicarbonate, which makes the fluid alkaline (pH 8), and of several enzymes, that are essential for digestion.
-Trypsinogen and chymotrypsinogen are inactive protease precursors (zymogens), which are activated by enterokinase in the intestinal lumen.
+The pancreas produces roughly 1.5–2 L of digestive secretions, which travel to the duodenum via the pancreatic duct.
+These secretions consist of bicarbonate, which makes the fluid alkaline (pH 8), and several enzymes that are essential for digestion.
+Trypsinogen and chymotrypsinogen are inactive protease precursors (zymogens); they are activated by enterokinase in the intestinal lumen.
 These enzymes are secreted by zymogenic cells.
-The active enzymes trypsin and chymotrypsin are endopeptidases (fission of the pepitde bond within a protein).
+The active enzymes trypsin and chymotrypsin are endopeptidases (fission of the peptide bond within a protein).
 This prevents the pancreatic tissue from digesting itself.
-Trypsin is able to activate other inactive enzymes.
+Trypsin can activate other inactive enzymes.

 Endocrine function of the pancreas

 Insulin also promotes glycolysis and glycogen synthesis.
-Thus, the absorbed glucose is either transformed to energy or it is stored.
+Thus, the absorbed glucose is either transformed into energy or is stored.
 The direct antagonist of insulin is glucagon, which is produced in the alpha cells of the pancreas.
 At low blood glucose levels, glucagon promotes glycogenolysis and gluconeogenesis.
 It inhibits glycolysis and glycogen synthesis so that the blood glucose level rises.

 Diseases of the Pancreas